Brushy Creek Custom Doors section index

 This refers to the very perimeter of a door or drawer front.
 Any door style can be made with any of the following six edge choices.

-Additional Door ordering notes:
+Door ordering notes:

 If you would like a slab drawer front with a corresponding edge to go with your flat panel doors, you can mix it up like that.
-Many kitchens and bathrooms do not have matching drawer fronts to the doors.
-Adding slab fronts is very popular, especially for shorter heights that cannot be made in a matching flat panel design.
+Many kitchens and bathrooms do not have flat panel matching drawer fronts to the doors.
+Adding slab fronts is extremely popular, especially for shorter heights that cannot be made in a matching flat panel design.
 On the quotation / order form, you would request a slab drawer front and denote the same edge as those on the doors, if that is your choice.

 Concealed hinge boring is an option and only done when requested.
 On these 6 styles, you do not need to specify right or left boring.
 Top and bottom of each door is identical, they can be flipped for left or right hinging.
 Beaded styles will have uniform edge spacing on the far left and far right beads for the full width of the door or drawer front.

 If you still have questions, you are welcome to e-mail or call us.
 This page is reference for the flat panel door selections (Shaker Style).

 - When you are ready to view all the 3-D Laminate colors, go to that page.

 - We would like to say, Shaker Style Door look fantastic in the solid tone colors.
 Some woodgrains might become too wild, especially with the bead lines.